chrisxfire/chrisxfire.github.io/content/notes/software-engineering/protocols/wsdl/index.md

 From <https://www.w3schools.com/xml/xml_wsdl.asp>

-# Types of portType
+# types of porttype
 - One-way - The operation can receive a message but will not return a response
 - Request - responseThe operation can receive a request and will return a response
 - Solicit - responseThe operation can send a request and will wait for a response
 - Notification - The operation can send a message but will not wait for a response

-# WSDL Binding to SOAP
+# wsdl binding to soap
 WSDL bindings define the message format and protocol details for the web service:
 ```xml
 <message name="getTermRequest">